 Physical Touch: Hugs, hand-holding, kisses, use your imagination

 While people often joke about how millennials killed department stores, the housing market, and marriage, those who do decide to get married typically stay married.
-According to an analysis done by University of Maryland sociology professor Philip Cohen, the U.S. divorce rate fell 18 percent from 2008 to 2017, which makes sense when you factor in how we no longer need to marry for financial or economic security.
+According to an analysis done by the University of Maryland sociology professor Philip Cohen, the U.S. divorce rate fell 18 percent from 2008 to 2017, which makes sense when you factor in how we no longer need to marry for financial or economic security.

 The 5 Love Languages